This information can change, please double-check sources for information, and continue to monitor sources or back here for updates.

 The Oregon Chinese Coalition (OCC): OCC may be able to offer financial assistance to individuals who speak Mandarin or Cantonese or consider themselves from the Chinese American community in the state of Oregon.
 The OCC can be a point of entry for COVID-19 wraparound support, OHA grants, and city of Portland housing assistance programs.
 Eligibility requirements and area served vary depending on the program.

 Pandemic Mobility Support Program: Portland Bureau of Transportation (PBOT) is partnering with Transportation Network Companies (TNCs) such as Uber, Lyft and taxi companies to provide free rides for critical trips.
 Essential workers, caregivers making home visits to older adults, people living with disabilities and other high risk populations confined to their homes, and families needing support transporting groceries, laundry and other bulk items may be eligible.
+No more free travel coupons are available at this time but individuals should continue to monitor the site linked for any new updates.

 For need-specific resources, please contact us.